Wall Street Praises Lemonade Inc. (LMND) After Recent Earnings Report

 Piper Sandler gave a rating of “Overweight” to LMND, setting the target price at $63 in the report published on November 02nd of the previous year.

-During the last 5 trading sessions, LMND rose by +11.37%, in comparison to the 20-day moving average, which settled at $114.10.
-In addition, Lemonade Inc. saw -14.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LMND fell by -14.78%, in comparison to the 20-day moving average, which settled at $103.62.
+In addition, Lemonade Inc. saw -27.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading